thinkinglabs/thinkinglabs.github.io/_posts/2026-01-09-what-is-continuous-delivery.md

 When releasing is laborious and distressing, shift from releasing once a year to biannually, to quarterly, to monthly, weekly, and eventually daily or even multiple times per day.
 This builds on the principle to [*Automate the Right Things*](#automate-the-right-things), and the practice of [*Deploying the Same Way to Every Environment*](#deploy-the-same-way-to-every-environment).

-At the same time, the chosen release cadence must be a business decision.
+At the same time, the decision for adopting a certain release cadence must be a business decision.
 Continuous Delivery has a dynamic success threshold.
 An organisation is said to be in a state of Continuous Delivery when its IT services have the required stability and throughput to satisfy market demand.
 If releasing monthly satisfies demand, we are in a state of Continuous Delivery.
 That does not mean that, internally, we should not produce Release Candidates daily.
 We definitely should, for every commit!

 When writing documentation is tedious, do it immediately when implementing the feature or the architectural change.
 Make the documentation, release notes, [runbooks](https://www.pagerduty.com/resources/automation/learn/what-is-a-runbook/), and [decision records](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions.html) part of the [Definition of Done](https://www.scrum.org/resources/what-definition-done).